 Following the residency, most radiologists and radiation oncologists become board-certified by the American Board of Radiology (for a medical doctor) or the American Osteopathic Board of Radiology (for an osteopathic doctor).
 Some go directly into practice, while others enter fellowship programs for additional training in a specialized area, such as the following:

 Neuroradiology.
 Diagnostic radiology that focuses on the central nervous system, head, neck, and spine.

 Pediatric radiology.
-Diagnostic radiology that focuses on the unique techniques used to create images of children's bodies, their organs, and internal structures.
+Diagnostic radiology that focuses on ways to create images of children's bodies, their organs, and internal structures.

 Breast imaging.
-Diagnostic radiology that focuses on the diagnosis of breast diseases.
+Diagnostic radiology that focuses on diagnosing breast diseases.

 Cardiovascular radiology.
-Diagnostic radiology that focuses on the diagnosis of diseases of the heart and blood vessels (including the arteries and veins).
+Diagnostic radiology that focuses on diagnosing diseases of the heart and blood vessels, including the arteries and veins.

 Chest radiology.
 Diagnostic radiology that focuses on the diagnosis and treatment of the chest, specifically the heart and lungs.

 Gastrointestinal radiology.
-Diagnostic radiology that focuses on the diagnosis and treatment of the gastrointestinal (GI) tract or digestive tract.
+Diagnostic radiology that focuses on the diagnosis and treatment of the digestive tract.